 - V. In a letter, dated 23 September 2010, the representative informed the Board of the appointment of a new representative. - VI.
 In a letter, dated the same day, the new representative informed the Board that he was in the process of obtaining instructions from the appellant's US counsel and requested time to prepare written submissions in preparation for the oral proceedings.
 In a further letter, dated 27 September 2010, the representative requested a postponement of the oral proceedings in order to allow sufficient time to prepare and have written submissions approved. - VII.
 The Board did not allow the postponement because the reason was not considered to be a serious substantive reason in the sense of the "Notice of the Vice-President of Directorate-General 3 of the European Patent Office dated 16 July 2007 concerning oral proceedings before the boards of appeal of the EPO" (SE No. 3 OJ EPO 2007, 115) that might justify a change of date.
-Moreover, the Board pointed out that the summons had already been issued on 28 June 2010 which seemed to have given the appellant enough time for preparation. - VIII.
-In a reply, dated 1 October 2010, the appellant filed a substantially amended main request. - IX.
-At the oral proceedings, the appellant requested that the decision under appeal be set aside and that a patent be granted on the basis of a further amended request as submitted during the oral proceedings before the Board, this request being the sole request.
-At the end of the oral proceedings, the Chairman announced the decision.
+Moreover, the Board pointed out that the summons had already been issued on 28 June 2010 which seemed to have given the appellant enough time for preparation.

-X. Claim 1 of the sole request reads as follows:
+- VIII.
+In a reply, dated 1 October 2010, the appellant filed a main request, corresponding to the refused request, a substantially amended first auxiliary request, and a second auxiliary request, corresponding to that filed with the grounds of appeal. - IX.
+At the oral proceedings, the appellant requested that the decision under appeal be set aside and that a patent be granted on the basis of a further amended first auxiliary request as submitted during the oral proceedings before the Board, this request being the sole request.
+All other requests were withdrawn.
+At the end of the oral proceedings, the Chairman announced the decision. - X. Claim 1 of the sole request reads as follows: